dicato/talks/boston_django_11_16_2017/zero_downtime_migrations/zero_downtime_migrations.md

 # What does zero downtime mean?

-- End-users can continue using the website without noticing anything
+- End-users can continue using the website without noticing anything while you deploy.
-- All services remain functioning
+- All services remain functioning.
-- No downtime!
+- No downtime when you make changes!

 ---

 # Zero downtime deployments

-- Without zero downtime deployments, zero downtime migrations are useless
+- Without zero downtime deployments, zero downtime migrations are useless.
-- Many different methods to keep your Django app running while deploying changes:
+- Deploying without downtime requires multiple Django servers (load balanced).
 - Rolling deploy: Deploy to one web server at a time
 - Blue/green deploy: Stand up a duplicate set of web servers, swap them out after the deploy has finished

 ---